Water Shortage Vulnerability Analysis Archive

 ---|---|---|---|

-Technical Methods Documents This is the Open Data page that hosts the technical methods documents for the analyses. | 10/29/24 | ||
+Technical Methods Documents This is the Open Data page that hosts the technical methods documents for the analyses.
+A new technical methods report is published for each update of the Water Shortage Vulnerability scoring.
+Methods for the domestic wells and state small systems are documented separately from those of the small water supplier analysis. | 10/29/24 | ||

 2022 State Smalls and Domestic Wells Water Shortage Vulnerability Analysis This is a zipped file geodatabase of the 2022 state smalls and domestic wells Water Shortage Vulnerability Analysis.
 This dataset represents a water shortage vulnerability analysis performed by DWR using modified PLSS sections pulled from the Well Completion Report PLSS Section Summaries.
 The attribute table includes water shortage vulnerability indicators and scores from an analysis done by CA Department of Water Resources, joined to modified PLSS sections.
 Several relevant summary statistics from the Well Completion Reports are included in this table as well.
 This data is from the 2022 analysis.
 From the draft Drought and Water Shortage Vulnerability Scoring document: “Water Code Division 6 Part 2.55 Section 8 Chapter 10 (Assembly Bill 1668) effectively requires California Department of Water Resources (DWR), in consultation with other agencies and an advisory group, to identify small water suppliers and “rural communities” that are at risk of drought and water shortage.
 Following legislation passed in 2021 and signed by Governor Gavin Newsom, the Water Code Division 6, Section 10609.50 through 10609.80 (Senate Bill 552 of 2021) effectively requires the California Department of Water Resources to update the scoring and tool periodically in partnership with the State Water Board and other state agencies.
 This document describes the indicators, datasets, and methods used to construct this deliverable.
 This is a statewide effort to systematically and holistically consider water shortage vulnerability statewide of rural communities, focusing on domestic wells and state small water systems serving between 4 and 14 connections.
 The indicators and scoring methodology will be revised as better data become available and stake-holders evaluate the performance of the indicators, datasets used, and aggregation and ranking method used to aggregate and rank vulnerability scores.
 Additionally, the scoring system should be adaptive, meaning that our understanding of what contributes to risk and vulnerability of drought and water shortage may evolve.
 This understanding may especially be informed by experiences gained while navigating responses to future droughts.”
 A spatial analysis was performed on the 2020 Census Block Groups, modified PLSS sections, and small water system service areas using a variety of input datasets related to drought vulnerability and water shortage risk and vulnerability.
 These indicator values were subsequently rescaled and summed for a final vulnerability score for the sections and small water system service areas.
 The 2020 Census Block Groups were joined with ACS data to represent the social vulnerability of communities, which is relevant to drought risk tolerance and resources.
 These three feature datasets contain the units of analysis (modified PLSS sections, block groups, small water systems service areas) with the model indicators for vulnerability in the attribute table.
 Model indicators are calculated for each unit of analysis according to the Vulnerability Scoring documents provided by Julia Ekstrom (Division of Regional Assistance).
 All three feature classes are DWR analysis zones that are based off existing GIS datasets.
 The spatial data for the sections feature class is extracted from the Well Completion Reports PLSS sections to be aligned with the work and analysis that SGMA is doing.
 These are not true PLSS sections, but a version of the projected section lines in areas where there are gaps in PLSS.
 The spatial data for the Census block group feature class is downloaded from the Census.
 ACS (American Communities Survey) data is joined by block group, and statistics calculated by DWR have been added to the attribute table.
 The spatial data for the small water systems feature class was extracted from the State Water Resources Control Board (SWRCB) SABL dataset, using a definition query to filter for active water systems with 3000 connections or less.
 None of these datasets are intended to be the authoritative datasets for representing PLSS sections, Census block groups, or water service areas.
 The spatial data of these feature classes is used as units of analysis for the spatial analysis performed by DWR.
 These datasets are intended to be authoritative datasets of the scoring tools required from DWR according to Senate Bill 552.
 Please refer to the Drought and Water Shortage Vulnerability Scoring: California's Domestic Wells and State Smalls Systems documentation for more information on indicators and scoring.
 These estimated indicator scores may sometimes be calculated in several different ways, or may have been calculated from data that has since be updated.
 Counts of domestic wells may be calculated in different ways.
 In order to align with DWR SGMO's (State Groundwater Management Office) California Groundwater Live dashboards, domestic wells were calculated using the same query.
 This includes all domestic wells in the Well Completion Reports dataset that are completed after 12/31/1976, and have a 'RecordType' of 'WellCompletion/New/Production or Monitoring/NA'.
 Please refer to the Well Completion Reports metadata for more information.
 The associated data are considered DWR enterprise GIS data, which meet all appropriate requirements of the DWR Spatial Data Standards, specifically the DWR Spatial Data Standard version 3.4, dated September 14, 2022.
 DWR makes no warranties or guarantees — either expressed or implied— as to the completeness, accuracy, or correctness of the data.
 DWR neither accepts nor assumes liability arising from or for any incorrect, incomplete, or misleading subject data.
-Comments, problems, improvements, updates, or suggestions should be forwarded to gis@water.ca.gov. | FILE GEODATABASE | 10/29/24 |
+Comments, problems, improvements, updates, or suggestions should be forwarded to gis@water.ca.gov. | FILE GEODATABASE | 10/29/24 | |